Vamshi-Microsoft/bicep-registry-modules/avm/ptn/sa/build-your-own-copilot-solution-accelerator/README.md

   ]
   ```

+### Parameter: `enableMonitoring`

+Enable monitoring applicable resources, aligned with the Well Architected Framework recommendations.
+This setting enables Application Insights and Log Analytics and configures all the resources applicable resources to send logs.
+Defaults to false.

+- Required: Yes
+- Type: bool

+### Parameter: `enablePrivateNetworking`

+Enable private networking for applicable resources, aligned with the Well Architected Framework recommendations.
+Defaults to false.

+- Required: Yes
+- Type: bool

+### Parameter: `enablePurgeProtection`

+Enable purge protection for the Key Vault.

+- Required: Yes
+- Type: bool

+### Parameter: `enableRedundancy`

+Enable redundancy for applicable resources, aligned with the Well Architected Framework recommendations.
+Defaults to false.

+- Required: Yes
+- Type: bool

+### Parameter: `enableScalability`

+Enable scalability for applicable resources, aligned with the Well Architected Framework recommendations.
+Defaults to false.

+- Required: Yes
+- Type: bool

 ### Parameter: `solutionName`

 A unique prefix for all resources in this deployment.
-This should be 3-20 characters long:
+This should be 3-20 characters long.

 - Required: No
 - Type: string
 - Default: `'clientadvisor'`

-### Parameter: `AZURE_LOCATION`
+### Parameter: `azureLocation`

 Set this if you want to deploy to a different region than the resource group.
 Otherwise, it will use the resource group location by default.